-A step by step setup - including configuration screenshots - on how to setup Deep Impact Analysis can be found in this online FAQ.

-Deep Impact Analysis is used to perform technical / repository checks so therefore doesn't include configuration objects in its analysis.
+- A step by step setup including configuration screenshots on how to setup Deep Impact Analysis can be found in this online Knowledge Article. - Deep Impact Analysis is used to perform technical / repository checks so therefore doesn't include configuration objects in its analysis.
 It currently covers objects on ERP-type systems (ie ECC, CRM etc) and also BW and Gateway.
-It will not work on systems like Fiori or Java systems.
+It will not work on systems like Fiori or Java systems. - Deep Impact Analysis can have a longer run-time when the analysis is performed on transports containing many objects and/or many transports are analysed.
+ActiveControl 9.00 introduced a Decoupling framework that allows cached results to be presented to the user running the analyser at runtime.
+Please refer to this online Change Note for details of the configuration of Deep Impact Analysis decoupling.